daisygunn/around-the-world/README.md

 The navbar being placed right at the gives the user a clear indication of how to navigate through the website, it is placed in the same place on every page to provide continuity for the user.
 ![](assets/documents/images/navigation_user_story.png)

-2. **As a first time user, I want to learn new capital cities around the world playing the quiz.**
+2. **As a first time user, I want to learn about new capital cities around the world by playing the quiz.**
 As part of the quiz design, I added both visual & sound cues so that the user will know when they have answered a question correctly.
-This instant feedback, following them to learn as they play the quiz.
+This instant feedback will allow them to learn as they play the quiz.
+Furthermore, the quiz features every country in the world and so there is a vast opportunity to learn about countries they may not have known about before.
 ![](assets/documents/images/correct_answer_userstory2.png)
 ![](assets/documents/images/incorrect_answer_userstory2.png)